 What’s a monoline lender?

 Monoline lenders are financial institutions that only provide one product or service, such as mortgages.
-In Canada, monoline lenders for mortgages include:
+In Canada, monoline lenders include:

 - Canadiana Financial